XDTX75694/Active-Directory-Home-Lab-/README.md

  ► Built Splunk dashboards to detect suspicious activity

- ► Simulated brute-force/lateral movement attacks from Kali
+ ► Simulated brute-force attack using Kali Linux

  ► Hardened environment with Firewall rules and Group Policy
 # Tools Used